WTA Board of Directors

 Mike Moe – Director of Strategic Partnerships and Tourism Development

 Mike is a Washingtonian through-and-through.
 Born in Spokane, he grew up on Tiger Mountain, 30 minutes east of Seattle.
-After high school, Mike fell in love with the tourism industry, working on steamboat cruise boats up and down the Mississippi River.
+After high school, Mike fell in love with the tourism industry, first working on steamboats up and down the Mississippi River.
 His tourism career has taken him around the world.
 Among his many jobs, he was a photographer, a maitre’ d, and an overland tour guide in South America.
-In 2012, he was the second employee to join the WTA.
-After 6 years of working to help pass tourism marketing legislation, Mike can’t wait to play a part in showcasing Washington to the world.
-He now lives in Seattle with his wife Shannon, son Kieran, and dog Pacha.
+He joined the WTA in 2012 and after 7 years of working to help pass tourism marketing legislation, Mike loves playing a part in showcasing Washington to the world.
+He now lives in Seattle with his wife Shannon, son Kieran, daughter Mazie, and dog Pacha.

 Diana Thibado – Director of Operations